axemonk/Excel-formula/README.md

 Using this syntax with formulae written for those programs should be more or less functional, although differences in things like naming rules and legal cell reference formats may break formatting in places.
-Explicit support for locales/users that use a decimal separator other than `.`, row and column separators in arrays other than `,` and `;`, and argument separators in functions other than `,` is planned in a similar manner.

 ## Installation